mobijoker/Cyber/_posts/Arthur/Projects/en/2016-03-29-wp-plugin-syntax-highlighter-for-wp-editor.md

 ---

 ![thumb](/images/syntax-highlighter-for-wp-editor/icon.png)
 An easy to use WordPress plugin that replaces the default Theme and Plugin Source Code Editor with an enhanced editor by a [CodeMirror library](https://codemirror.net/).
+The WordPress default Theme Editor (in Appearance => Editor) and Plugin Editor (in Plugins => Editor) is great for doing some custom changes to your Themes or Plugins files, although it is rather limited.
+This is where the "Syntax Highlighter for WP Editor" can help.
+With an enhanced source code editor you can see a code with syntax highlighting, and with line numbering, so you can easily read your code and detect any errors.

 <br><br>